Mary Magdalene

 As noted in Luke 8:3, she contributed from her own resources, showing both commitment and independence.
 Her relationship with Jesus was not distant—it was active, personal, and deeply rooted in gratitude.

-• Represents devotion born from personal transformation
+• Symbolizes purpose born from transformation

 Key Takeaway